Cannabis Cultivation: What is Hydroponics?

 With this design, you only need to check for pests on a weekly or biweekly basis and replenish the nutrition solution.
 It is the ideal alternative for the working grower, offering genuinely outstanding results with the least amount of trouble imaginable.

 This is probably the most widely used system in the world.
 In this system, the nutrient solution is dripped onto the base of each plant.
 A time-controlled pump is used to deliver the nutrient solution to each plant.

 Hydroponics: Nutrient Film Technique

-This method is the most complicated and high-tech one of all hydroponic methods.
-In this method, the roots hang in the air and they will be misted with the nutrient solution every few minutes.
-As the Nutrient Film Technique, the roots will dry out fast if the misting cycles are interrupted.
-This is probably the most complicated method and it needs more investment than with other hydroponic systems.
+This method is the most complicated and high-tech of all the hydroponic methods.
+In this method, the roots hang in the air, and they will be misted with the nutrient solution every few minutes.
+With the Nutrient Film Technique, the roots will dry out fast if the misting cycles are interrupted.
+This is probably the most complicated method, and it requires more investment than with other hydroponic systems.

 This post was originally published on September 21, 2020.
 It was most recently updated on January 6, 2022.